Demonstrators block key access to Vancouver port over jail for pipeline protester | ExBulletin

 VANCOUVER Indigenous youths calling themselves Scream Warriors have blocked a major Vancouver intersection to protest a 90-day prison sentence handed down to an anti-pipeline protester.

-A police spokesman says the group marched from the courtroom to the east junction of Vancouver late Tuesday after sentencing.
+A police spokesman says the group marched from the courthouse to the east Vancouver intersection late Tuesday after sentencing.

 About 20 people set up a blockade on Hastings Street and Clark Drive, a major entrance to Vancouver Harbor.